 The trend of rising home prices is expected to continue in 2023.
-Keep in mind that the rate of increase may vary across regions, factors such as high demand, limited housing supply, and low mortgage rates contribute to the upward pressure on prices.
+Regional variations, high demand, limited supply, and low mortgage rates influence price increases.

 Homebuyers should be prepared for a competitive market, with the need for proactive strategies such as pre-approval for mortgages and prompt decision-making.
 Those selling homes also want to keep this in mind because there are still profits to be made.
 Searching for terms like “sell my house fast” is a great way to increase your chances of selling your home while the market is on the higher end.

 Tight inventory is keeping prices on the higher end as well.
-Those that recently purchased homes with record low-interest rates are not selling.
+Those who recently purchased homes with record-low low-interest rates are not selling.

 More Friends and Family Will Buy Together

-There was a survey done that found that around 18% of successful home buyers bought with a friend or relative that was not a partner.
-Buying a house is usually the largest purchase anyone will make, so buying a home with someone else can help boost your debt-to-income ratio.
+There was a survey done that found that around 18% of successful home buyers bought with a friend or relative who was not a partner.
+Buying a house is usually the most significant purchase anyone will make, so buying a home with someone else can help boost your debt-to-income ratio.

-Buying with friends and family is a creative way to cut down on the costs of buying a home.
+Buying with friends and family is a creative way to cut down on the costs of purchasing a home.

 New Construction Equals More Bargains